Totally geodesic Lagrangian submanifolds of the pseudo-nearly K\"ahler $\mathrm{SL}(2,\mathbb{R})\times\mathrm{SL}(2,\mathbb{R})$: Lagrangian submanifolds of SL(2,R)xSL(2,R)

 The Gauss and Codazzi equations are given by

 where $(\overline{\nabla}_Xh)(Y,Z)=\nabla_X^{\bot}h(Y,Z)-h(\nabla_XY,Z)-h(Y,\nabla_XZ)$ and $\tilde{R},R$ are the curvature tensors of $N$ and $M$, respectively.

 Let us now consider Lagrangian submanifolds.
 A submanifold $M^n$ of an almost Hermitian manifold $(N^{2n},g,J)$ is said to be Lagrangian if $J$ maps tangent spaces of $M$ into normal spaces, and vice versa.
-We will also assume that the submanifold is non-degenerate.
+We will also assume that the submanifold is non-degenerate, i.e. there does not exist any vector field $X$ on $M$ such that $g(X,Y)=0$ for all vector fields $Y$ on $M$.

 Given a Lagrangian immersion into a (pseudo-)nearly Kähler manifold, we extract from \cite{Schafer} some properties of the tensor $G$ and the second fundamental form:

 The proof of the following result can be found in \cite{Schafer} as well. \begin{proposition} Any Lagrangian submanifold of a six-dimensional strictly pseudo-nearly Kähler \hyphenation{ma-ni-fold} manifold is orientable and minimal. \end{proposition}